sonukuldeep/explore-three-js/chapters/texture.md

 For setting the filter, when the texture is larger than its original size, you set texture.magFilter property to either THREE.NearestFilter or THREE.LinearFilter.
 - NearestFilter − This filter uses the color of the nearest texel that it can find.
-- LinearFilter − This filter is more advanced and uses the color values of the four neighboring texels to determine the correct color.
+- LinearFilter − This filter is more advanced and uses the color values of the four neighboring textures to determine the correct color.

 And, you can add how many times to repeat the texture.
 ```js